ashfaq1701/fast-mixer/README.md

 # Fast Mixer

 This is an ongoing project using [google/oboe](https://github.com/google/oboe) c++ library.
 This is going to be an easy to use mixer for recorded streams and external audio files.
+I want to credit [sheraz-nadeem/oboe_recorder_sample](https://github.com/sheraz-nadeem/oboe_recorder_sample) for getting the required structure of such a project.

 To run this project install NDK and CMake in Android Studio.